hansung-choi/TLA-linear-ascent/README.md

 LDAM: The 'DRW' train method can be used.

-From TWCE_linear_ascent to TLA_linear_ascent: Use the 'minimax' train method.
+From TWCE_EGA to TLA_linear_ascent: Use the 'minimax' train method.